-Texas high school student arrested after hitting principal, threatening school shooting
+Texas high school student arrested after allegedly hitting principal, threatening school shooting

-A Texas high school student was arrested on Tuesday after assaulting his principal, a police officer and threatening to use a gun in a school shooting, reports say.
+A Texas high school student was arrested on Tuesday after allegedly assaulting his principal, a police officer and threatening to use a gun in a school shooting, reports said.

 Jaelon Gipson, 17, allegedly threatened to pull a gun from his backpack and start shooting at Terrell High School, the Terrell ISD police chief, Gary Monk, told inForney.com.